Hypothesis Testing for Topological Data Analysis: Monte-Carlo simulation of the -value

-\begin{proof} Within the algorithm we randomly choose $N$ different sets of labels of the set $\{X_{1,1}, X_{1,2}, \ldots, X_{1,n_1},X_{2,1}, X_{2,2}, \ldots X_{2,n_2}\}$, alongside the observed labels.
+\begin{proof} Consider the list of all possible different sets of labels of the set alongside the observed labels.
 Order these labelings by the cost, lowest first, randomly arranging amongst ties.
 Let the random variable $W$ be the number of different labels appearing before the observed labels.
 Since under the model, the persistence diagrams are i.i.d., there is a uniform probability of the location of the original labeling over all the rankings.
 That is, $W$ has a uniform probability over the natural numbers from $0$ to $N$.
 This implies that $\P(W\leq k)= k$ for all $k \in \{0,1,\ldots N\}$.
 Furthermore $\P(W/N \leq p)\leq p$ for all $p\in [0,1]$.

 Note that there is a coupling between $W/N$ and $Z$ with $W/N \leq Z$.
 They agree except potentially in the case where there are multiple labelings with the same cost as the originally observed.
 Using this coupling we conclude that for all $p \in [0,1]$